tentacle-fi/smart-contracts/TokenTimelock/README.md

 The functions available are 'deposit' and 'withdraw' which are self explanatory.
 There is no admin access to the contract and only the user who deposited can access their funds.

+The deposit function has a minimum value of 100, so that the math will work.
+100 also corresponds to the number of decimal points that each ERC20 token contains (e.g. 100 = 0.000000000000000100 for an 18 decimal token)

 Tokens sent to the DAO or burn addresses are done so automatically upon deposit by the contract.